mmistakes/so-simple-theme/_mnprdocs/uber.md

 ------------------

-### Transparent
+### Transparent and Semi-Transparent
-The _Transparent_ setting enables the use of alpha masks in the material and also unlocks the _Semi-Transparent_ setting directly underneath.
+The _Transparent_ setting enables the use of alpha masks in the material and unlocks the _Semi-Transparent_ setting directly underneath.
 <figure class="align-center">
 	<img src="/images/MNPRX/mnpr-uber/transparent-AE.png" alt="Transparency and Semi-Transparency attributes"  style="width: 500px">
 	<figcaption>The Transparent and Semi-Transparent section in the Attribute Editor.</figcaption>